manGoweb/HTTP-API-server-for-Arduino-Ethernet-Shield/README.md

  /set?pin2=1;pin9=0 - sets pin 2 to HIGH, pin 9 to LOW
  /set?pin2=1;pin9=0;pin53=2 - sets pin 2 to HIGH, pin 9 to LOW
-                              and pin 53 to blinking mode
+                              and pin 53 to blinking mode /set?pin3=100 - switches pin 3 to opposite level for 100ms
+                 (requests are not processed during that time)

  Circuit:
  * Ethernet shield attached to pins 10, 11, 12, 13